 Places we haven’t slept, yet

-There’s also a new hotel set to open later this summer.
-The Frontier Hotel will include 20 rooms in what is known as the Triangle Building just across the street from The Mercantile.
-We’ve anxiously watched the renovations over the past year and can’t wait to see the finished hotel.
+The Frontier Hotel includes 20 rooms in what is known as the Triangle Building just across the street from The Mercantile.
+We’ve anxiously watched the renovations year and are excited the hotel is now open for business.

 With this many options when you plan your next trip to Pawhuska, make sure that you try to stay in town.
 You’ll be close to the action, which in a small town is refreshingly little, and you’ll be the first one downtown for a Pioneer Woman breakfast in the morning.